sumanentc/multitenant/README.md

 # spring-boot-multitenant
 This is a Spring Boot multi-tenant sample using multiple datasources and Schema to persist data in different schemas.
 That is using the [Hibernate multi-tenancy support](https://docs.jboss.org/hibernate/orm/4.2/devguide/en-US/html/ch16.html) working with the separate database strategy.
-By Default Multiple DataSource is enable.
+By Default Multiple Schema approach is enabled.
 It works with JdbcTemplate also which is not natively supported by Spring Multi-Tenancy.
 When using Multi-tenancy in Spring Boot Table needs to be created externally.
 Auto table creation needs to be turned off.
 We will use Public Schema as the default schema.
 The DDL to create the table are present in DDL.sql in resources folder.
 ## Compile and package

 Being Maven centric, you can compile and package it without tests using: